 That’s totally okay, but it’s essential to analyze your response and where exactly it’s coming from.
 Then, chat with your partner about these issues, especially if you notice certain flirtatious or inappropriate behaviors that make you righteously uncomfortable.

-Though the ex-wife is somebody your partner used to love, you are now their number one, after all.
+Though the ex-wife is somebody your partner used to love, you are now their number one.
 As such, you have the right to get your feelings and boundaries heard, acknowledged, respected, and enforced.

 One question to ask yourself first, though, is, “Would I accept this behavior between my partner and another woman who wasn’t the ex-wife?”